SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> sort([1, 5, 3, 12, 2]) { $0 > $1 }
     <$ : Array<Int> = [12, 5, 3, 2, 1]

-.. admonition:: Experiment

-   Rewrite the bubble sort function above so it takes a trailing closure to do comparisons.

 The previous listing can be written without a closure at all by passing the ``>`` operator